All I can say is yum!

 BLAST FROM THE PAST: Here’s a Grilled Seafood Salad that would be great anytime of the year.
 I posted this back in 2011 and so far it’s had almost 1,800 views.

-Add the fruit and crumbled blue cheese and lightly toss.
+Add the crumbled blue cheese and parmesan and toss.

 Baby Blue Salad